Table Of Contents

 K’ómoks Lands (still under negotiation and can change)

-- K’ómoks will own land in “fee simple”, which means as private lands, and
+- K’ómoks will own land in “fee simple”, which means as private lands.

-- Subsurface Resources currently owned by BC will also form part of TSL.
+- Subsurface Resources currently owned by BC will also form part of Treaty Settlement Lands (TSL).

 Interests on K’ómoks Lands